 Juanita Watters grew up as a Wycliffe kid in Mexico, where her parents served from 1960 until they retired.
 As she lived among the Sierra Popoluca people, Juanita witnessed two things that have eternal value — people and God’s Word.
 At the age of 16, she decided to invest her life in those two things.

 Juanita’s passion for Bible translation influenced her educational pursuits.
 She has a Bachelor of Arts in Biblical Studies from Rockmont College in Colorado, and an M.A. and Ph.D. in Language, Reading and Culture from the University of Arizona.

-Juanita loves encouraging people to craft songs in their languages, and has crafted many songs herself.
-Someday she may record them.
+Juanita loves encouraging people to craft songs in their languages and has crafted many songs herself.
+Recently she has begun to record them.

-Juanita and Jim have four adult children and eight grandchildren who give them much joy.
+Juanita and Jim have four adult children and 10 grandchildren who give them much joy.

 Sign up to receive a few emails about our work and our monthly e-newsletter.